mjbhobe/learning_Qt/gui_apps/PyDoodle/step02/readme.md

 In this step, we are interested in knowing which mouse button was pressed.
 The `button()` method of the `QMouseEvent` returns a value of type `Qt.MouseButton`, which can take several values like `Qt.LeftButton`, `Qt.RightButton`, `QtMiddleButton`.
 We check which mouse button was pressed and inform the user accordingly.
 We use the `QMessageBox.information(...)` function to do so.

+__We don't need to make any changes to `step02.py`__.
+This is just a copy of `step01/step01.py`.

-Running `step01.py` as we did in Step01 produces the following output when the left mouse button is pressed over the client area of the window:
+Running `step02/step02.py` will display the following output when the left mouse button is pressed over the client area of the window:

 ![Left Mouse Press](./images/Step02-LeftMousePress.png)